 19. Explosives to be manufactured only under licence

-(1) Subject to the provisions of subsection (3), no person shall manufacture any explosive unless he is the holder of a licence granted by the Minister authorizing him so to do.
+(1) Subject to the provisions of subsection (3), no person shall manufacture any explosive unless he is the holder of a licence granted by the Minister authorising him so to do.

 (2) The holder of a licence to manufacture any explosive shall not manufacture the explosive at any place other than the factory specified in the licence.